Ashlee Summer: TikTok creator 'Conspiracy Tarot' fatally shot by 'abusive boyfriend'

-Ashlee Summer: TikTok creator Conspiracy Tarot 'killed by abusive boyfriend' while daughter hid in bathroom
+Ashlee Summer: TikTok creator Conspiracy Tarot 'killed by abusive boyfriend' while daughter hid in bedroom

 With 125,000 followers, Ashlee McPeak went by TikTok name Ashlee Summer.
-She was reportedly killed while her 10-year-old daughter, April Rayne McPeak, hid in a bedroom and made a desperate call to 911.
+The 34-year-old was reportedly killed while her 10-year-old daughter, April Rayne McPeak, hid in a bedroom and made a desperate call to 911.

+According to Vermilion Police, they were called to the home in Vermilion, Ohio, for an armed man threatening the woman at 1.46am on Thursday (July 10), during a domestic violence incident.

+When officers arrived, they said Bryan Hall, 35, shot the woman twice and then put the weapon to his head, but pulled away at the last second.
+Officers immediately rendered first aid to the victim, but she was pronounced dead at the scene.

 Christine Watts, a family friend, has launched a GoFundMe campaign to support April and the McPeak family through the aftermath of what she described as “a horrific tragedy that no one should ever have to go through, especially a 10-year-old child.”

-Her death comes a week after she posted a final video on TikTok, with a caption read: “Unpopular opinion but while I think everyone deserves to be happy, I also think it’s the individuals job to create the conditions in their life to allow for their happiness.
+Her death comes three days after she posted a final video on TikTok on July 7, with a caption read: “Unpopular opinion but while I think everyone deserves to be happy, I also think it’s the individuals job to create the conditions in their life to allow for their happiness.
 Your happiness is no one else’s responsibility and you are not OWED happiness.”

-Her sister, Emily commented under the same video, clarifying that April did not witness her mum’s death.
-She wrote: Hi everyone, I'm Ashlee's youngest sister, Emily.
-Ashlee's daughter did not see what happened to her mom, so please don't spread that information.
-My niece is safe & she's taking it the best she can.
-My parents, other sister, & I are extremely devastated & are taking it one day at a time.
-Thank you everyone for the nice thoughts.”

 @ashleesummer0